 SUMMARY: Using the lookup SCH_BROWSE_RESOURCE_BY_CODE on a custom attribute may cause the Incremental Load Data Warehouse job to fail when a new resource is created and then the incremental job runs.
 This appears to be Postgres database only.

-1. On a postgres db run a full load of data warehouse to make sure it completes successfully.
+- On a Postgres db, run a full load of data warehouse to make sure it completes successfully

 - Make it a lookup type and use the lookup ID 'SCH_BROWSE_RESOURCE_BY_CODE' as the lookup

-4. Create a new resource.
-All you need to have is the basic information on New Labor Resource from Home side.
+- Create a new resource.
+All you need to have is the basic information on New Labor Resource from Home side

-Actual Results: On Postgres databases the job fails on DWH_RES_RESOURCE table.
-Note this table does populate, but the new resource is not added to DWH_RES_RESOURCE_LN
+Actual Results: The job failed in Postgres.
+DWH_DIM_REFS_MAPPING_SP fails with mismatched data types.
+ERROR: Encountered exception while updating reference columns for DWH_RES_RESOURCE.
+The table does populate, but the new resource is not added to DWH_RES_RESOURCE_LN.

 Couldn't execute SQL: CALL DWH_DIM_REFS_MAPPING_SP